thomasnapier/unsupervised-soundscape-segmentation/README.md

 ### Internal validation

 Internal validation is label-free.
-It evaluates the structure of the clusters using:
+It evaluates cluster structure using:

 - Silhouette Coefficient;
 - Calinski-Harabasz Index;